SerdarMustafa1/applecottagecreetown.co.uk/README.md

 ## Development

-1. Node 20 is required.
+1. Node 22 is recommended.
 Use `.nvmrc`:
-   - `nvm use` (or install 20.18.1)
+   - `nvm use`
-2. Install dependencies with `corepack enable && pnpm install`.
+2. Install dependencies with `npm install`.
-2. Start a dev server with `pnpm dev`.
+3. Start a dev server with `npm run dev`.
-3. Run tests with `pnpm test` and lint with `pnpm lint`.
+4. Run tests with `npm test` and lint with `npm run lint`.
-4. Create a production build with `pnpm build`.
+5. Create a production build with `npm run build`.

 ## Content